-My sister recently reminded me how much we liked these bars.
-The recipe comes from Sabrina Knuth, the mother of my dear friend, Grace.
-It’s one of the recipes with a ’10′ by it in my copy of our church cookbook.
+My sister recently reminded me how much we liked O’Henry bars.
+It’s one of the recipes with a ’10’ by it in my copy of our church cookbook.
+I don’t make them very often but every time I do, I think that I should make them more often.

-O’Henry bars are one of those good bar recipes.
+Anyway, like I said, O’Henry bars are one of those good bar recipes.
 In a way, this recipe reminds me of a granola bar – except the chocolate is on top.
+That’s important because I am a chocolate girl.
+Don’t believe?
+I even wrote a series on 31 Days of Chocolate with some of my favorite recipes.
+O’Henry bars made the list!

 1/2 cup sugar